Best Places To Stay In Eryri | Snowdonia and North Wales!

 The coastline of the Llŷn Peninsula is one of the main reasons for visiting this beautiful part of Wales - hidden beaches and coves and stunning coastal paths are similar to those in Cornwall.

-Other popular locations on the Llŷn Peninsula include the small fishing village of Aberdaron and the larger market town of Pwllheli, whilst the popular tourist village of Portmeirion is a perfect stop on the way to this area.
+Other popular locations on the Llŷn Peninsula include the small fishing village of Aberdaron and the larger market town of Pwllheli.

 8. Llangollen